 Do you still want to work with software, even if you don’t have a Computer Science degree?

-If you didn’t go to school for Computer Science, that is probably something you should think about, especially your Masters!
-Even if your Bachelors isn’t in Computer Science, having a combination of degrees can make it easier to specialize in an industry you are passionate about.
+If you didn’t go to school for Computer Science, that is probably something you should think about, especially for your Master’s degree!
+Even if your bachelor’s degree isn’t in Computer Science, having a combination of degrees can make it easier to specialize in an industry you are passionate about.

 If you don’t have a Computer Science background, fear not, there is still hope, but only if this is something you are extremely passionate about.
 This is a rapidly changing industry, so it is possible for you to join community forums and receive technical training and certifications to become a valuable team member in the workplace.